jdiddydave/split-diff/README.md

 Any content, features, or functionality originating from Obsidian should be credited appropriately, and any associated licenses should be observed and followed.

-Thanks to Obsidian, obsidian-sample-plugin github repo, my friends and teachers John Drexler and Daniel Coulbourne, the Laravel Community, and ChatGPT
+**Thanks to:** Obsidian, obsidian-sample-plugin github repo, my friends and teachers John Drexler and Daniel Coulbourne, the Laravel Community, and ChatGPT.

 ## Potential Issues
 What if the window is too small for Left -> Right comparison?